rhoon/major-studio-1/README.md

 ###Questions:
 1. Do difficulties in gathering income data during times of violence cloud Gini in ways that would make this concept not viable?

+___

 ###Other Notes:
 1. There does not appear to be any Gini data in some countries (Libya & Somalia)
+2. Overlapped data - best way to handle this?
+Average?